QubesOS/qubes-doc/troubleshooting/macbook-troubleshooting.md

 Download and prepare a USB with Qubes 3.2

 You can install Qubes using BIOS or UEFI:
-*  BIOS/CSM/Legacy: I have not been able to install using legagy, but I did not spent a lot of time on it.
+*  BIOS/CSM/Legacy: I have not been able to install using legagy, but I did not spend a lot of time on it.
 *  UEFI plain: grub menu appears, but any gave me a quick flash and returned the main menu.
 I can boot it manually fixing the grub.cfg file, adding commands linuexefi and initrdefi, pointing proper files in /efi/boot.
-After boot, I end up with not root file system.
+After boot, I end up with no root file system.
 *  UEFI, using rEFInd: I have been successful, despite some issues to be fixed manually, after installation completion
    * download [rEFInd] refind-bin-0.10.4.zip: this file is not signed, so decide if you trust it or not.
 SHA1 sum is 3d69c23b7d338419e5559a93cd6ae3ec66323b1e
-   * unzip it and run installer, which install rEFIind on the internal SSD
+   * unzip it and run installer, which installs rEFIind on the internal SSD
    * if installation fails due to SIP, reboot in recovery mode, open a terminal and issue command
    ~~~
    crsutil disable
    ~~~
    * reboot and you will see some icons
    * choose Boot EFI\BOOT\xen.efi from ANACONDA
-   * after a will the graphical installer is up and running, with keyboard and touchpad working
+   * after a while the graphical installer is up and running, with keyboard and touchpad working

 ### 3. Installation

-*  As a general rule, keep the default values proposed during installation: you will change them later on
+*  As a general rule, keep the default values proposed during installation: you can change them later on
 *  Keep English, as language, locale
 *  My macbook has a US keyboard, so I cannot say what happens if you change keyboard layout
 *  DO NOT CHANGE the timezone, because it will trigger the wifi card, leading to a system freeze
 *  Choose the "installation destination": do not change anything and press DONE button
 *  Insert your password for Full Disk Encryption
 *  If you do not already have free space on internal SSD disk, you will be prompted to reclaim some space:
 *  If you shrunk OSX partition, disk utility left an empy partition: delete useless partition (eg: if you shrunk OSX parition, diskutil created an empty partition)
 *  Press on "reclaim space"
 *  Press on "begin installation"
 *  create your user and password